wdawson/okta.github.io/_source/_posts/2017-06-15-build-microservices-architecture-spring-boot.md

 }
 ```

-Create a `RestController` that filters out less-than-great beers and exposes a `/good-beers` endpoint.
+Create a `RestController` below the `BeerClient` that filters out less-than-great beers and exposes a `/good-beers` endpoint.

 **NOTE:** To get `beer.getName()` to work in your IDE, you may need to install the Lombok plugin.
 In Intellij, you can
 install it by going to Preferences -> Plugins -> Browse Plugins.
 Search for "lombok plugin" and click to install it.